If you’ve decided to do the Candida Diet, well done! Now all you have to do is stick to it.

 Psychologists have suggested that sugar cravings can be satiated by enjoyable, fun experiences.
 So, fill that void by creating some special time for yourself.
 Do the things you love doing – shopping, watching a movie, going out with friends, or learning how to make new Candida-friendly recipes!
 You could even try a new hobby like pilates or photography.

-Whatever you do, make it something that takes your mind off needing to snack and helps you feel more balanced and fulfilled.
+Whatever you do, make it something that takes your mind off snacking and helps you feel more balanced and fulfilled.

 3. Try The Anti-Sugar Herb